taokong/RON/README.md

         # The final result of the model should be 74.1% mAP.

 4. Train with PASCAL VOC datset

+    Please download ImageNet-pre-trained VGG models manually from [BaiduYun](https://pan.baidu.com/share/home?uk=1647172703#category/type=0), and put them into `$data/ImageNet_models`.
+Then everything is done, you could train your own model.

     4.0 The original model as introduced in the RON paper: